jbue520/ollama-image-recognition/README.md

 ### Features

-- **Image-to-Prompt**: Upload an image to get a detailed visual description converted into a premium video prompt.
+- **Image-to-Prompt**: Upload an image and optional keywords.
+AI analyzes visual details and combines them with your keywords to generate a premium video prompt.
 - **Text-to-Prompt**: Expand simple keywords into rich, cinematic video prompts.
 - **Multi-Model Support**: Designed to work with Ollama models.
 - **Multi-Language**: Supports English and Chinese output.